Top LOOKS for Art Center Cities

 Asheville, NC

 Tucked into the Blue Ridge Mountains, Asheville blends stunning natural beauty with a groovy arts scene.
 The River Arts District houses hundreds of working studios, while downtown buzzes with galleries and live music venues.
-The city is equally known for its craft breweries and festivals, making it a hub where creativity spills into all aspects of daily life.
+The city is equally renowned for its craft breweries and festivals, making it a hub where creativity permeates all aspects of daily life.

 Marfa, TX

 Marfa transformed from a remote desert town to an international art pilgrimage site thanks to minimalist installations by Donald Judd and the Chinati Foundation.
 Beyond the high-profile work, the town supports smaller galleries and pop-up exhibits.
-Its remoteness is part of the draw — the stark West Texas setting amplifies the impact of the art.
+Its remoteness is part of the draw — the stark West Texas setting amplifies the art's impact.

 New Orleans, LA